Reviews from Former Clients and Reviews from Colleagues of SLC Therapist and EMDR Therapist Utah,

 I have had the privilege of working with so many amazing people.
 I am an EMDR, Polyvagal Theory Informed and Relationship-Oriented Trauma Therapist, Mental Health Therapist and Relationship Therapist, practicing as a therapist since 2003 and working as a social worker since 1997.

-To learn more about me and read anonymous reviews of clients' experiences working with me, you may view my profile on Healthgrades:
+To read anonymous reviews of former clients' experiences working with me, you may click the link below to view my profile on Healthgrades where I’ve received 4.8 out of 5 stars with 55 reviews as of last count:

 Healthgrades Anonymous Reviews of Healthcare Provider